emqx/cloud-docs/en_US/data_integration/http_server.md

 ## Before You Start

-This section introduces the preparatory work needed to create HTTP Service Data Integration in EMQX Cloud.
+This section introduces the preparatory work needed to create HTTP Service Data Integration in EMQX Platform.

 ### Prerequisites